Willi Castro Player Props: Twins vs. Mariners

 Mariners Pitching Rankings

-- The Mariners have a 3.77 team ERA that ranks fourth across all league pitching staffs.
+- The Mariners have a 3.83 team ERA that ranks fifth across all MLB pitching staffs.

-- Mariners pitchers combine to surrender the third-fewest home runs in baseball (96 total, one per game).
+- Mariners pitchers combine to surrender the fourth-fewest home runs in baseball (100 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.